spayot/nlp_with_transformers/chp09_few_to_no_labels/README.md

 * Cleaner functions to explore best label selection strategy based on zero shot classification scores (threshold vs top-k)
 * Augmentation helper functions are refactored and moved to the `augment.py` module. defined several [callback protocols](https://mypy.readthedocs.io/en/stable/protocols.html) (interfaces) to decouple augmentation implementation from evaluation and batch level augmentation code.
 * mean_pooling converted from a function to a torch.nn.Module (`TransformerWithMeanPooling`) and moved to `text_embeddings.py`
+* creation of `KNNTagger` class allowing, given all texts are turned into embeddings to:
+    * find nearest `k` to the query that are labeled.
+    * select a label if at least `threshold` neighbors are tagged with that same label.
+* gridsearch of best `k`  and `threshold`, based on f1 scores. visualization also refactored.
+* adding visualization of best `(k, m)` pairs for various training set sizes.

 ## References:
 * https://huggingface.co/docs/